-The St. Augustine Lighthouse & Maritime Museum serves as a scenic and educational museum.
+The St. Augustine Lighthouse & Maritime Museum serves as a scenic and educational maritime museum.
 It stands 165 feet above sea level, overlooking the Matanzas Bay and the Atlantic Ocean from Anastasia Island.
 Visitors can climb the 219 steps to the top of the St. Augustine Lighthouse for a spectacular view of the city and ocean.
-Walk through and experience the triumphant history of this lighthouse in the Keeper’s House museum, stroll the picturesque grounds, or enjoy one of the many different guided tours offered to St. Augustine visitors.
-There is also a gift shop open to the public where visitors can pick from a unique array of lighthouse souvenirs.

-Dark of the Moon Tour: This exclusive guided paranormal tour is the only after-dark tour of the lighthouse.
+This exclusive guided paranormal tour is the only after-dark tour of the lighthouse.
 Guests can learn the ghostly history behind the light station and the keeper's house, conduct their own paranormal investigation, and ascend the 219 steps for a nighttime view of the nation's oldest city.
-From Memorial Day to Labor Day, Dark of the Moon tours are conducted Thursday through Monday; during the rest of the year, tours are available Friday through Sunday only.
+From Memorial Day to Labor Day, Dark of the Moon tours are conducted Wednesday through Sunday; during the rest of the year, tours are normally available Friday through Sunday.
 Dark of the Moon tours are not recommended for kids under 13, and do require a certain amount of physical activity (climbing the tower and walking the nature trails after dark).
-Visit here for additional information about the tours.
 For specific times and dates, or to purchase tickets, please visit here.

-St. Augustine became an important port following the discovery of the Gulf Stream by Ponce de Leon.
-The original lighthouse of St. Augustine was a wooden watchtower built by Spaniards in the late 1500s in order to protect their settlement from seafaring invaders and to direct other Spanish ships and traders to their bustling port.
+St. Augustine became an important port following Ponce de Leon's discovery of the Gulf Stream.
+The original St. Augustine lighthouse was a wooden watchtower built by Spaniards in the late 1500s in order to protect their settlement from seafaring invaders and to direct other Spanish ships and traders to their bustling port.
 A flame sat atop the watchtower, but was far too weak to effectively signal ships, and served more to accompany the soldier on watch.
 Unfortunately, the watchtower was burned to the ground by Sir Francis Drake during an attack in 1586.
-Following this, a coquina tower was built on the site in 1683 from the ruins of a stone chapel.
+Following this, a coquina tower was built on the site from the ruins of a stone chapel in 1683.
 This lighthouse lasted 200 years, but fell to shoreline erosion in 1880.

 The Current Lighthouse

-As a result of the threat of erosion, the current tower was built further inland in 1874, 6 years before the first lighthouse fell to the sea.
+As a result of the erosion threat, the current tower was built further inland in 1874, six years before the first lighthouse fell to the sea.
 The lighthouse is St. Augustine's oldest surviving brick structure.
-The first order Fresnel lens first installed in 1874 is 12 feet tall, 6 feet across, and is composed of 370 hand-cut prisms arranged in a beehive formation.
-The Keeper’s House that sits next to the lighthouse was built in 1876 to provide living quarters for the families of those who kept watch, and now serves as the St. Augustine Lighthouse Museum.
+The first-order Fresnel lens, first installed in 1874 is 12 feet tall, 6 feet across, and is composed of 370 hand-cut prisms arranged in a beehive formation.
+The keeper's house that sits next to the lighthouse was built in 1876 to provide living quarters for the families of those who kept watch -- now it serves as the St. Augustine Lighthouse Museum.

-The Lighthouse fell into disrepair following World War II, and a fire in 1970 all but destroyed the Keeper’s House.
+The Lighthouse fell into disrepair following World War II, and a fire in 1970 all but destroyed the keeper's house.
 In 1980, after years of neglect and vandalism, the Junior Service League of St. Augustine had the lighthouse listed on the National Register of Historic Places in 1981.
-After raising hundreds of thousands of dollars, a restoration effort brought the Lighthouse and the Keeper’s House to their former glory.
+After raising hundreds of thousands of dollars, a restoration effort brought the lighthouse and the keeper's house to their former glory.
 It opened for the first time to the public in 1988, and the original Fresnel lens was successfully repaired and maintained.
-During its years of closure, the light still continued to shine through the night, and after 14 years and $1.2 million towards restoration, the St. Augustine Lighthouse & Maritime Museum is a glistening beacon of Florida's maritime history.
+During its years it was closed, the light still continued to shine through the night, and after 14 years and $1.2 million towards restoration, the St. Augustine Lighthouse & Maritime Museum is a glistening beacon of Florida's maritime history.
 The site was added to the National Register of Historic Places in 1981.